sylviamoss/blog/content/_index.md

 <h2>hello you, welcome!</h2>

-My name is Sylvia Moss Martinez and I'm an Engineer at HashiCorp.
+I am Sylvia Moss Martinez.
+I work as an Engineer at HashiCorp.

-This is supposed to be a nice source of good information, nothing too heavy, just the necessary.
 You will find here some good stuff about coding, being a developer, and music.